nuejs/www/blog/nuekit-010/index.md

 December 11, 2023 • Tero Piirainen
 # Announcing Nuekit
 Today I’m excited to share Nuekit: a new kind of static site generator and web application builder.
-It's a very different beast with a developer experience and overall performance unlike ever before.
+It's a very different beast than the other tools you see around.
+Particularly the developer experience and overall performance are on a whole new level.

 *You'll get universal hot-reloading for content, layout, styling, and reactive islands*.
 Client-side routing for both websites and single-page applications.
 Extreme overall minimalism and simplicity, next-level build times, and much more.
 Most importantly: Nuekit brings you closer to web standards so your websites and apps will stand the test of time.